wr1159/basedpay/README.md

 ### TODOs

 General:

-[ ] Paymaster integration for gasless transactions
+-   [ ] Paymaster integration for gasless transactions
-[ ] Referral system ↓↓
+-   [ ] Referral system ↓↓

 Users:

-[ ] Users can scan a Singapore Payment QRCode and make a payment using a specific ERC20 (xSGD) [ ] Support multiple ERC20 for payment (Uniswap Router swap to xSGD) ↓
+-   [ ] Users can scan a Singapore Payment QRCode and make a payment using a specific ERC20 (xSGD)
+-   [ ] Support multiple ERC20 for payment (Uniswap Router swap to xSGD) ↓

 Merchant:

-[ ] Merchants can claim a Payment QRCode and receive an ERC721 [ ] Merchants can receive a notification whenever they receive payment to their Onchain Address [ ] Merchants can have a dashboard to view their earnings ↓ [ ] Merchants can verify their UEN ownership by uploading their registration letter ↓ [ ] Merchants can verify their phone number ownership via SMS 2FA ↓
+-   [ ] Merchants can claim a Payment QRCode and receive an ERC721
+-   [ ] Merchants can receive a notification whenever they receive payment to their Onchain Address
+-   [ ] Merchants can have a dashboard to view their earnings ↓
+-   [ ] Merchants can verify their UEN ownership by uploading their registration letter ↓
+-   [ ] Merchants can verify their phone number ownership via SMS 2FA ↓

+\*↓ represents lower priority

 ## Resources